Zacks Earnings Trends Highlights: Microsoft, Alphabet and Meta

 Here are the key points:

-- We continue to believe that this earnings season is less about what companies earned in the first quarter of 2025 and more about sizing up the earnings impact of the uncertain macroeconomic backdrop.
-This is starting to show up in declining estimates for the coming periods.
+- We continue to believe that this earnings season was less about what companies earned in the first quarter of 2025 and more about sizing up the earnings impact of the evolving macroeconomic and public policy backdrop.
+To that end, management commentary has largely been reassuring despite the uncertainty.

-- For 2025 Q2, total S&P 500 earnings are expected to be up +6.4% from the same period last year on +3.9% higher revenues.
-Estimates for the period have been coming down more than had been the case in the comparable periods of other recent quarters.
+- Estimates for the current period (2025 Q2) have been under pressure, with bigger declines in estimates compared to other recent post-COVID periods.
+That said, estimates for the Tech sector have notably stabilized lately.

-- Q2 earnings estimates for the Tech sector appear to have reversed course over the last two weeks, with estimates starting to go back up after steadily coming down earlier.
+- For 2025 Q2, total S&P 500 earnings are expected to be up +5.9% from the same period last year on +3.8% higher revenues.
+Q2 estimates have been steadily coming down, with the magnitude and breadth of negative estimate revisions greater than had been the case in the comparable periods of other recent quarters.

 What’s Happening to 2025 Q2 Earnings Estimates?